 Introduction to Keras Applications

-What is Keras applications?
+What are Keras Applications?

-How to use models from Keras.applications?
+How to Use Models from Keras.applications?

-Let us understand how we can make the use of keras.applications resnet model with the help of an example –
+Let us understand how we can make use of keras.applications resnet model with the help of an example –

 from tensorflow.keras.applications.resnet50 import ResNet50